What Are The Most Common Misconceptions About Outsourcing To India?

 India is now a leading location for the global technology industry and business process outsourcing (BPO).
 This expertise in BPO has come from a long history of delivering business services from India for several decades.
 Companies such as GE and American Express have managed their business processes from India for over 30 years.

-This long experience means that there is a large number of people with deep expertise and knowledge.
+This long experience means that there are many people with deep expertise and knowledge.
 Some senior executives working today can trace their careers to the early contact centers and back-office processing centers that opened in India in the 1990s.

 However, India is now gaining greater visibility for their expertise in technology and business services delivered through technology.

 Look at the Indian space program.
-India’s Chandrayaan-3 mission landed on the moon last August.
-The lander spent several weeks collecting data and sending it back to scientists on earth.
-Not satisfied with just the moon, India sent their Aditya-L1 spacecraft on a mission to the sun in September.
-These missions have been planned for over 15 years, and together, they are symbolic of the ambition India has to be seen globally as a technology leader.
+India’s Chandrayaan-3 mission landed on the moon in August 2023.
+The lander spent several weeks collecting data and sending it back to scientists on Earth.
+Not satisfied with just the moon, India sent their Aditya-L1 spacecraft on a mission to the sun in September of the same year.
+These missions have been planned for over 15 years, and together, they symbolize India’s ambition to be recognized globally as a technology leader.

 But even though India has a long history in technology and BPO and is now successfully landing on the moon, many misconceptions are constantly repeated.